CodePath-iOS-Development-Group2/StockTrackerApp/README.md

 ### Description
 [Description of your app]

-An iOS mobile app that provides the latest stock market, fianncial, and business news that drives the market.
+An iOS mobile app that provides the latest stock market, financial, and business news that drives the market.

-StockTracker makes it easy to follow your foavorite stocks, view quotes and daily performance in a customizable watchlist, and tap any ticker to see an interactive chart and key details about the stock's perormance.
-StockTracker also includes latest business news from top publications around the world.
+StockTracker makes it easy to follow the performance of your favorite stocks, create customizable watchlist, and get the latest financial and business news sourced from top publications around the world.

 # Features